 Voter turnout begins with nonpartisan voter registration.
 In order to cast a vote, a citizen must provide proof of residence and age prior to a given state's voter registration deadline.
-Low registration rates among low-income renters are a consistent barrier to better federal housing policy.
+Low registration rates among low-income renters are a consistent barrier to federal housing policy that serves the lowest-income people.
 Census data confirm that low-income voters are registered and vote at lower rates than higher-income citizens.
-While 87% of people with incomes over \$100,000 were registered to vote in 2020 and 83% voted, just 60% of people with incomes below \$20,000 were registered, and only 49% actually voted (U.S. Census Bureau.
-Voting and Registration in the Election of November 2020, April 2021).

-This lack of representation at the polls has been demonstrated to affect public policy.
+While 82% of people with household incomes above \$100,000 were registered to vote in 2022 and 67% voted, just 57% of people with incomes below \$20,000 were registered, and only 33% actually voted.
+(U.S. Census Bureau, Voting and Registration in the Election of November 2022, April 2023) This lack of representation at the polls has been demonstrated to affect public policy.
 Studies find that increased turnout among the rich leads to policies that reduce taxation on the wealthy, while increased turnout among the poor increases support for safety net programs.